-Check the local phone book yellow pages under "Homeless" or "Social Service Organizations" for a list of any local organizations that offer different services, which may include clothing, public transportation tokens, emergency shelter, and more.
+Check the local phone book yellow pages under "Homeless" or "Social Service Organizations" for a list of many local organizations that offer different services, which may include clothing, public transportation tokens, emergency shelter, and more.
 You may need to contact several agencies to find all the services you need.
 Services provided by government agencies are listed in the blue pages found near the front of the phone book.
-Check with your local Department of Human Services to find out what programs are available and what their guidelines are.
+Check with your local Public Assistance Office to find out what programs are available and what their guidelines are.
 We have included some guidance below, but your local organizations are your best resources.
 Remember, it never hurts to ask!

-- o Every VA Medical Center has a Health Care for Homeless Veterans (HCHV) Coordinator who is responsible for helping homeless veterans access VA and community-based care to end homelessness among veterans.
+- Every VA Medical Center has a Health Care for Homeless Veterans (HCHV) Coordinator who is responsible for helping homeless veterans access VA and community-based care to end homelessness among veterans.
 The HCHV program provides outreach, clinical assessments and referrals for medical and mental health care, long-term transitional residential assistance, case management and employment assistance with linkage to permanent housing.
-To locate your nearest HCHV Coordinator call 1-877-222-8387 or go to www.va.gov/homeless. - o lowa Department of Veterans Affairs provides assistance with Veterans benefits and entitlements information, VA claims process, representation and advocacy, Trauma (PTSD) counseling, Veterans Homes for those in need of nursing care, and employment assistance through federal funded reintegration projects.
-Call 515-242-5331. - National Coalition for the Homeless has a directory of shelters and homeless assistance programs online.
+To locate your nearest HCHV Coordinator go to http://www1.va.gov/homeless/page.cfm?pg=21. - National Coalition for the Homeless has a directory of shelters and homeless assistance programs online.
 This does not list every program in the country, so be sure to check your phone book for local programs.
-The following are those listed for the State of Iowa on the National Coalition's website: http://www.nchv.org/network.cfm